mittagessen/kraken/docs/advanced.rst

            "text_direction" : "horizontal-tb"
 	}

-Script detection is automatically enabled when the CLSTM bindings are installed.
-Without the bindings or by explicitly disabling script detection the `boxes` field will contain only a list of line bounding boxes:
+Script detection is automatically enabled; by explicitly disabling script detection the `boxes` field will contain only a list of line bounding boxes:

 .. code-block:: console